matcala/openc3-cosmos-gate/README.md

     - `- "127.0.0.1:6201:6201/udp"`
 - Aranya cosmos-gate instance
   - Exposes a REST API and processes outgoing telecommands from this plugin’s dispatcher by applying an Aranya Policy.
-  - See the cosmos-gate example README for setup: https://github.com/matcala/aranya.git
+  - See the [cosmos-gate example README](https://github.com/matcala/aranya/tree/d3c1cd841aba6d64c52d5a0f50637945d045ac87/examples/rust/cosmos-gate) for setup.
 - Target application
   - A simple Python “satellite” app in Docker.
 From the `tools` directory:
     - Build: `docker build -t target .`